inkVerb/VIP/201/Lesson-10.md

 ___

 # The Take

-- STDOUT output of many terminal commands can be sent to a file by adding `> outputfile` to the end of the command
+- `STDOUT` output of many terminal commands can be sent to a file by adding `> outputfile` to the end of the command
  - This includes: `ls`, `df`, `who`, `pwd`, `ps aux`, `top`, and many more
 - *Note that `> outputfile` would overwrite the output file; `>> outputfile` would append the output file*
-- "PWD" stands for "present working directory"
+- "PWD" stands for "Present Working Directory"
   - `pwd` displays the PWD
 - `who` displays the current user and most recent login time
 - `w` displays uptime, some load information, and user info from `who`